iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

 **Automated itemfilter updating**

 - Works with existing items filters to modify/overlay recipe highlights
-- Only affects item backgrouns so your existing border and text colors will be unaffected
+- Only affects item backgrounds so your existing border and text colors will be unaffected
-- It can also update those when you enter a new zone to high items types that you have enough of
+- Auto updates filter once you enter a new zone (hiding item slots you have enough of)

 **Itemfilter color selection**